Council Tax Reduction Scheme

 Discounts have been granted based on existing council tax records and will be shown on the front of your bill.
 If you have not been allowed a discount but think you are entitled to one, you should let us know.
 If you have been allowed a discount to which you are not entitled, YOU MUST TELL US AS SOON AS POSSIBLE or a penalty of £70 may be imposed.

-Some properties are exempt from council tax, including those occupied only by either students, under 18 year olds or the severely mentally impaired, "granny annexes" occupied by elderly/disabled relatives; and those which are unoccupied
+Some properties are exempt from council tax, including those occupied only by either students, under 18 year olds, the severely mentally impaired or "granny annexes" occupied by elderly/disabled relatives.

 In addition to the above, if your property is unoccupied it may be exempt from Council Tax if: